Russian ex-prison official shoots himself dead in court

 Sviridov had been under travel restrictions since his indictment.

 Authorities are investigating how Sviridov was able to carry a weapon into the courtroom, the court press service said.
-TASS reported that the metal detectors in the court were in good, working condition.
+TASS reported that the